-Greyhounds are retired, and rehomed by charities, for different reasons individual to themselves.
-Unfortunately, injuries can also be common in the racing life of a greyhound – 35% of racing greys are injured each year – so bare in mind a latent injury could cause issues for your grey later in life.
-There are several reasons that a greyhound will be retired from racing, including a lack of prey drive meaning they do no chase and run, injury on or off the track, not fast enough to win the races, or a lack of interest in racing.
+Greyhounds are retired, and rehomed by charities, for various reasons.
+Unfortunately, injuries can also be common in the racing life of a greyhound – 35% of racing greys are injured each year – so bear in mind a latent injury could cause issues for your greyhound later in life.
+There are several reasons that a greyhound will be retired from racing, including a lack of prey drive meaning they do not chase and run, injury on or off the track, they are not fast enough to win the races, or a lack of interest in racing.

 Settling a retired greyhound into your home

-Greyhounds are naturally clean dogs, however as they are not used to being in a home environment, therefore they aren’t necessarily toilet trained and this will need to be worked out.
-When regular toilet breaks are introduced, greyhounds will pick up the routine quickly.
+Greyhounds are naturally clean dogs, however as they are not used to being in a home environment they aren’t necessarily toilet trained.
+When regular toilet breaks are introduced, Greyhounds will pick up the routine quickly.
 As everything in the home will be entirely new for them, they need to be introduced to all experiences slowly and calmly.
-On this note, some greyhounds struggle with the concept of windows/glass doors and will try to run through them, resulting in injury.
+On this note, some Greyhounds struggle with the concept of windows/glass doors and will try to run through them, resulting in injury.
 If your dog starts to show this behaviour, consider putting coloured tape on the glass in an X to show them they cannot run through it.